-Joshinko is rice flour made of Japanese short-grain rice.
+Joshinko is fine flour made of Japanese short-grain rice.
 Use it for wagashi, such as dango, some mochi desserts, and zenzai.

-Joshinko (上新粉) is Japanese rice flour made of uruchimai (粳米), regular Japanese short-grain rice.
-The rice is milled first, then washed, soaked, drained, ground very finely in water, and dried.
+Joshinko (上新粉), also known as Komeko (米粉, literally “rice flour”), is Japanese rice flour made of uruchimai (粳米), regular Japanese short-grain rice.
+The rice is milled first, washed, soaked, drained, ground finely in water, and dried.

 What Is Joshinko